Guide Likely

 • Clothing stores scattered throughout Vice City

-• Tattoo parlors because that’s non-negotiable
+• Tattoo parlors

-• Mechanic shops to tune your vehicles to the max
+• Mechanic shops to tune vehicles

 The Wildest Rumors (That Aren’t Impossible)